 Access Broward County Probate Court Records Online

 As an estate planning attorney, I’m often asked how to obtain a copy of a deceased person's last will and testament.
 My short answer: Since probate records are public court records, a will that’s been filed for probate should be easily obtainable—especially with an assist from modern technology, which can help you locate a deceased person's estate online—usually for free.
 However, some courts have begun charging people to view probate documents.
 But at the very least, you can view a list of the filed documents along with other essential information.
+Such as:

 - The name of the executor of the estate.

 - The judge presiding over the case.

 - In some cases, the name of all of the beneficiaries of the estate.

 The above information will enable you to request copies of the will from the probate clerk's office or contact the executor or the executor's attorney for additional information.

 How to Find Out Where a Probate Estate Has Been Filed

 An estate is probated in the county where the deceased person lived at the time of his or her death, or in some cases the county in which the deceased person owned real estate.
 Click: City - County Search to locate the correct name of the county by plugging in the name of the city where the deceased person either lived or owned real estate.

 How to Request Copies of Probate Court Documents

 Once you locate the appropriate county, you may search that county's probate court or probate court dockets online.
 Just be mindful of the fact that some states refer to their probate courts by other terms, like "circuit court," "surrogate's court," and "orphan's court."
 In any case, after locating the appropriate county, you must engage in the following steps in order to obtain a copy of a will: